Frequently Asked Questions

 The Sheriff's Office maintains thousands of Warrants of Arrest issued by the District Court and Circuit Court.
 All of these warrants constitute public records under the Freedom of Information Act.
-Any person can obtain information on arrest warrants pertaining to himself or herself or any other person by placing phone call to the Sheriff's Office.
+Any person can obtain information on arrest warrants pertaining to himself or herself or any other person by contacting the Sheriff's Office.
 Such information as the date of the warrant, charge(s)specified on the warrant, bond amount, and issuing court can be provided.
 Many arrest warrants are served by deputies working in the field, either during vehicle stops or by visiting the last known home address or work address of the person named in the warrant.
 Other warrants are served when people voluntarily surrender themselves to the Sheriff's Office after learning a warrant exists for their arrest.
-Most warrants will have a bond specified by the court that a person in custody is required to post before being released.
-Other warrants are "No Bond" warrants, and the person must remain in custody until appearing before a Judge for further proceedings.
-On those warrants that have a bond amount specified, the Sheriff's Office will accept either cash for the bond or a surety bond issued by a professional licensed bail bonding company.
-The Sheriff's Office generally will not accept or approve an O/R Bond (release on own recognizance) or a property bond.
+Most warrants have a bond specified by the court that a person in custody is required to post before being released.
+Other warrants are "No Bond" warrants and the person must remain in custody until appearing before a Judge for further proceedings.
+On those warrants that have a bond amount specified, the Sheriff's Office accepts either cash for the bond or a surety bond issued by a professional licensed bail bonding company.
+The Sheriff's Office generally does not accept or approve an O/R Bond (release on own recognizance) or a property bond.
 Misdemeanor arrest warrants may be served anywhere in the State of Arkansas.
 Felony arrest warrants are extraditable from anywhere within the United States.
-The Sheriff's Office is very aggressive in serving arrest warrants, and extradition will generally be authorized whenever we are notified a person is in custody in another jurisdiction on a Cross County warrant.
+The Sheriff's Office is very aggressive in serving arrest warrants and extradition is generally authorized whenever we are notified a person is in custody in another jurisdiction on a Cross County warrant.
 Any person wanting information about an arrest warrant or how to take care of an active warrant should contact the Sheriff's Office.
-We will make every effort to make a reasonable accommodation to allow the person satisfy the warrant within the boundaries of the law and department policy.
+We will make every effort to make a reasonable accommodation to allow the person to satisfy the warrant within the boundaries of the law and department policy.

 SEX OFFENDERS-What are the different levels and what do they mean?

-A convicted Sex Offender, who is assigned a risk level of 1, 2, or 3, is required to come in to the Sheriff's Office every 6 months to re-register.
-A level 4 Sex Offender is required to come in every 3 months to re-register.
-When a Sex Offender moves into the State of Arkansas, they are required to be evaluated before they are assigned a risk level.
-This process sometimes will take several months before the State assigns a risk level.
+A convicted Sex Offender, who is assigned a risk level of 1, 2, or 3, is required to come to the Sheriff's Office every 6 months to re-register.
+A level 4 Sex Offender is required to come every 3 months to re-register.
+When a Sex Offender moves into the State of Arkansas, he is required to be evaluated before he is assigned a risk level.
+This process sometimes takes several months before the State assigns a risk level.
 Law Enforcement is not allowed to notify the public UNTIL a risk level has been assigned by the State of Arkansas.